AhmadAkd/onix/README.md

 ---

 Onix is a graphical user interface (GUI) client for Sing-box, designed to simplify managing your connections.
-Built with `customtkinter`, it offers a modern, feature-rich, and user-friendly interface for Windows.
+Built with `PySide6`, it offers a modern, feature-rich, and user-friendly interface for Windows.

 ## ✨ Features

 - **Extensive Protocol Support:**
   - **Standard Protocols:** VLESS, VMess, Shadowsocks, Trojan.
   - **Modern Protocols:** **TUIC (v5)**, **Hysteria2**, and **WireGuard**.
 - **Automatic Core Management:** Onix automatically downloads and manages the latest `sing-box` core for you.
 - **Advanced Subscription Management:**
   - Add, edit, and delete multiple subscription links.
   - Enable or disable individual subscriptions.
   - Update all subscriptions with a single click to fetch the latest servers.
 - **Powerful Server Management:**
   - Add servers from subscription links.
   - Add servers manually via share links.
   - Add servers by scanning QR codes directly from your screen.
   - **Import WireGuard configs** directly from `.conf` files.
   - Organize servers into groups for better management.
 - **Enhanced UI & UX:**
   - **Search Bar:** Instantly filter your server list by name.
   - **Sortable Columns:** Sort servers by name or ping latency with a single click.
   - **Interactive Log Panel:** Filter logs by level (Info, Warning, Error, etc.) to easily debug issues.
   - **Visual Feedback:** See "..." indicators next to servers during latency tests.
 - **Connection Testing & Analysis:**
   - Perform TCP pings and URL tests for your servers to check their performance.
   - Sort servers by ping results to easily find the fastest one.
 - **System Integration (Windows):**
   - Easily enable or disable the system-wide proxy.
   - Run the application in the system tray for discreet operation.
   - **TUN Mode:** Enable system-wide proxying for all applications.
 - **Advanced Configuration:**
   - **Connection Mode:** Switch between Rule-Based and Global proxy modes.
   - **Configurable Muxing:** Enable and configure multiplexing (h2mux, smux, yamux) to improve performance.
   - **Hysteria2 Bandwidth:** Set default upload and download speeds for Hysteria2 connections.
   - **Custom DNS:** Set custom DNS servers.
   - **Bypass Rules:** Configure domains and IPs to bypass the proxy.
   - **Custom Routing:** Define advanced, custom rules to control how network traffic is routed (e.g., by domain, IP, process, geosite, or geoip).
 - **Profile Management:**
   - **Import/Export:** Easily import and export your entire application profile (including servers, subscriptions, and settings) as a single JSON file.

 ## 🚀 Getting Started